JohnCoene/javascript-for-r/7-01-webpack-npm-intro.Rmd

 ## Transpiling {#webpack-browser}

-As new functionalities are made available in JavaScript, with every modern version web browsers have to keep pace and support running said functionalities.
+As new functionalities are made available in JavaScript, with every modern version web browsers\index{web browser} have to keep pace and support running said functionalities.
 First, this is not always the case, major web browsers such as Google Chrome, Mozilla Firefox, and Safari generally do a decent job of keeping up, but one can never count on the individuals using those to do keep their browsers up to date.

 Imagine building a large htmlwidgets for a client only to discover that for IT security reasons all their company laptops run a particular version of a web browser that does not support critical functionalities the widget relies upon.

 Ensuring that the JavaScript code can run on most browsers is no trivial task.
-The best way to do so _is not_ to write outdated JavaScript code that all browsers should support, the solution is actually to use a [Babel.](https://babeljs.io/) This transpiler will convert "ECMAScript 2015+ code into a backwards-compatible version of JavaScript."
-This way one can use the latest JavaScript, even before browsers officially support it, and transpile it with Babel to obtain a JavaScript file that will run on any browser that supports ECMAScript 2015 (JavaScript version released in 2015).
+The best way to do so _is not_ to write outdated JavaScript code that all browsers should support, the solution is actually to use a [Babel.](https://babeljs.io/) This transpiler will convert "ECMAScript 2015+\index{ECMA} code into a backwards-compatible version of JavaScript."
+This way one can use the latest JavaScript, even before browsers officially support it, and transpile it with Babel to obtain a JavaScript file that will run on any browser that supports ECMAScript 2015\index{ECMA} (JavaScript version released in 2015).

 ## Minification {#webpack-minification}

-Web browsers always need to load the files necessary to render a webpage, be it a static website, a Shiny application, or a standalone widget.
+Web browsers\index{web browser} always need to load the files necessary to render a webpage, be it a static website, a Shiny application, or a standalone widget.
 Loading those files can take critical time and make the loading of a web application slow.
 Therefore it is good practice to reduce the size of those files.
 This includes compressing images, so they are smaller in size and load faster but also "minifying" CSS and JavaScript code.

 When writing code, us humans like to use comprehensible variable names, line breaks, spaces, and other things that help make things clear and readable.
 Machines, however, do not need any of that; as long as the code is valid, it will run.